MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-nano-hyper-v.md

 We recommend offline installation of the VMM packages (when creating the VHD) but if you do need to install them online when the Nano server is running, do the following:

-1. Copy the **Packages** folder from the installation media locally to the running Nano Server (for example, to C:\packages).
+1. Copy the **Packages** folder from the installation media locally to the running Nano server (for example, to C:\packages).
 2. Use remote Powershell to login to the Nano server.
 Add the VMM packages using the below commands.
 3. To install Microsoft-NanoServer-SCVMM-Package: